sleeping126/alex/contents/user-manual/README.md

 ### Hypothesis Interaction

 The possibility to interact with generated models can be separated into two phases.
-The first one is while a learning process is running and the second one is after having finished learning an applications.
+The first one is while a learn process is running and the second one is after having finished learning an applications.
 The latter is dealt with in the section [Learning Experiment Analysis <b class="caret"></b>](#Learning_Experiment_Analysis "Learning Experiment Analysis").